andrealorenzon/testo_tesi/tesi.md

 This work's first objective, ROSE implementation in Python's package `imbalanced-learn` has been successfully achieved, and with the next release it will be available for all users.

-Binary classifier metrics evaluation and choice has proven a big challenge.
+Binary classifier metrics evaluation and choice have proven to be a big challenge.
 Matthews correlation coefficient has proven a severe judge, performing better than $F_1$ score in describing, in a single number, the model performance.

 Additional models could have been tested, like bigger ANNs, different NN architectures, or Gaussian Process classifiers, but additional computational power is required to do that, given the number of models to train and compare.
 By expanding the set, given the high repeatability of the tests, we could be able to propose a standard suite for testing resamplers.

-Testing ROSE under different datasets and algorithms shown that, in some cases, its performance can equal and even be better than other resamplers.
+Testing ROSE under different datasets and algorithms showed that, in some cases, its performance can equal and even be better than other resamplers.
 The difference is exacerbated when the imbalance ratio of the dataset is higher.

 This is only the first part of ROSE development for Python.
-The algorithm still have unsolved issues, like incapacity of treating categorical data, or variables with limited support.
-Ideas for solution has been discussed, and will be implemented in the future, but their implementation and validation was out of scope for this project.
+The algorithm still has unsolved issues, like incapacity of treating categorical data, or variables with limited support.
+Ideas for solutions have been discussed, and will be implemented in the future, but their implementation and validation were out of scope for this project.

 # Bibliography